 Global citizenship is at the heart of our school and our relationships.
 We want our children to see themselves as active citizens who seek to make the world a better place.
 Global citizenship is a core theme running throughout the curriculum, tackling areas such as diversity, social justice, sustainability, peace and conflict and globalisation.
 St Luke’s has strong links with the local and wider community and children often take part in local community projects.

-We recognise how important children’s physical development and health is in their overall education.
-We offer games, gymnastics, dance and, for junior children, swimming.
-Coaches and professional sports players are invited in to share their expertise.
-Our coordinators meet regularly with other sports bodies to organise a calendar of sports events.
+We recognise how important children’s physical development and health is in their overall education, and we look to make the school day as active as possible.
+We offer games, gymnastics, athletics, dance and, for KS2 children, swimming.
+Coaches and local sports players are invited in to share their expertise, and at KS2 we employ a specialist PE teacher for two days a week to take lessons and work alongside our other teaching staff.
+Our coordinators meet regularly with other sports bodies to organise a calendar of sports events, that includes competitive tournaments and participatory Festivals.
 In the summer term, older children experience Outdoor and Adventure Activities through our residential visits.

 Music is a powerful, unique form of communication that can change the way pupils feel, think and act.
 It brings together intellect and feeling and enables personal expression, reflection and emotional development.
 As an integral part of culture, past and present, it helps pupils understand themselves and relate to others, forging important links between the home, school and the wider world.
 The teaching of music develops pupils’ ability to listen and appreciate a wide variety of music and to make judgements about musical quality.
 It encourages active involvement in different forms of music making, both individual and communal, developing a sense of group identity and togetherness.
 It also increases self-discipline and creativity, aesthetic sensitivity and fulfilment.

 The principles for teaching music at St. Luke’s Primary School are:

 · to provide equal access to develop music skills, knowledge and understanding.